gpistelli/MediadoR/README.md

 If you've got any new data type to store (like wage means per year, types of clauses for each category, etc.), contact this repository authors so that we can, together, find a practical and clear way of structuring our folders.

 Also, if you've got any function that you've been using repeatedly and thinks that it would be a good tool to share, reach to us.
-We're looking forward to have new authors for this package!
+We're looking forward to have new contributors for this package!

 ### Bugs and questions

-We're still working on a vignette and documentation, so if you've found any bug or does have any question, you can reach me here or through my email (see my profile to find my contacts)
+If you've found any bug or does have any question, you can reach me here or through my email (see my profile to find my contacts)

 ## References

-RVEST.
 DIEESE.
-MEDIADOR.
+Cesta básica de alimentos.
+Available at: <http://www.dieese.org.br/cesta/>.

+MTE.
+Sistema Mediador.
+1997.
+Available at: <http://www3.mte.gov.br/sistemas/mediador/Home>.

+WICKHAM, Hadley. rvest: Easily Harvest (Scrape) Web Pages.
+R package version 0.3.6.
+2020.
+Available at: <https://CRAN.R-project.org/package=rvest>.

+_____; et al. Welcome to the tidyverse.
+Journal of Open Source Software, 4(43), 1686, 2019